W48: History

 The history of the W48 began in April 1954 when the US Army expressed interest in a small low-yield nuclear projectile.
 The initial development was the W33 8 inch gun-type projectile but the Army was interested in an improved or an even smaller diameter weapon.
 A study was commissioned to explore the development of a small-diameter implosion type artillery shell.
 The technology at this time was not sufficiently advanced to develop such a weapon but significant progress was made by the University of California Radiation Laboratory (UCRL) over the next twelve months.
 A further study of an implosion 8 inch weapon was also commissioned that led to initial work on the XW48 focused on the 8 inch design, leading to the cancellation of the XW32 240 mm shell in favour of the WX48 in May 1955.
 Although the details of the study are classified, the results were positive enough that by September 1956 that emphasis moved to developing a 155 mm shell.

 The draft military characteristics noted that the shell would afford divisional commanders the ability to provide close nuclear fire support and enable the attack of deep targets not appropriately reached by other nuclear weapons available to them.
-The shell could be fired from sea level to 10000 ft to strike target from sea level to 50000 ft in altitude and the weapon would have a range of 15000 m.
+The shell could be fired from sea level to 10000 ft to strike targets from sea level to 50000 ft in altitude and the weapon would have a range of 15000 m.

 In May 1957 Sandia stated that the 155 mm implosion-type projectile would require considerable development work and that the success of the program was not assured.
 Some of the issues cited included the resistance of beryllium to firing shock and issues with the strength of high-explosives and the nuclear assembly under setback acceleration.
 New and extremely rugged components would need development and they estimated that at least three years would be required for development.